qucode-in/21-Days-Challenge/README.md

 By the end of this challenge, you will:
 - ✅ Understand core quantum concepts: Superposition, Entanglement, Measurement.
 - ✅ Build and simulate quantum circuits using **Qiskit**, **Cirq**, or **PennyLane**.
-- ✅ Implement foundational quantum algorithms: Grover’s, Shor’s, and more.
+- ✅ Implement foundational quantum algorithms: GDeutsch-Jozsa/ Bernstein-Vazirani/ Grover’s	Code/
-- ✅ Explore Quantum Machine Learning and NISQ era topics.
+- ✅ Explore Quantum Machine Learning QALgorithm and QCrptography.
-- ✅ Earn a **Certificate of Completion** (co-branded by QuCode & KwantumG Research Labs).
+- ✅ Earn a **Certificate of Completion** (QuCode & KwantumG Research Labs).

 ---